-When the mercury drops and the weather turns foul the best place to be is curled up by an open fire - preferably wood, but we'll take gas if that's what's on offer - with a pint of beer, a counter meal and maybe a deck of cards.
-This way you can lose whole evenings in the comfort of your local and stay warm and dry all winter long.
+Winter is when some of Sydney's best pubs really are the best place to be, eating a schnitty, playing pool or sharing a Sunday roast.
+Better yet when the mercury really drops, is a pub with a great fire place.
+Curl up in front of the flames – preferably wood, but we'll take gas if that's what's on offer – with a pint of beer and lose whole evenings in the comfort of your local, staying warm and dry all winter long.

 Cosy and rustic, cheap and chic – this Slurry Hills icon is the perfect place to grab a scotch or sparkling ale and while away a rainy arvo by the fire watching the footy and digging into tapas with a flatulent labrador dozing at your feet.
 You'll want to head there midweek for some fireside action because Fridays and Saturdays are no fire days, probably to prevent people getting singed during the weekend rush.

 Forget everything you think you know about the Steyne.
 A facelift gave the once-troublesome hot spot a swift 180 and it's been smooth sailing ever since.
 There on a blustery day?
 Take shelter in one of the window booths, toast your feet by the fireside and watch the breakers roll in over schooners of 4 Pines, James Squire, Stone and Wood, Ekim and Old.

 A lovely old neighbourhood pub in the quiet backstreets of Balmain, the Riverview is gussied up in the style of a classic British gastro pub, its bright red doors holding the promise of a good feed and a few tall tales over a Guinness, White Rabbit, James Squire, Coopers, or Little Creatures pale at the matching red-tiled bar or by the open fireplace.